You want smart political talk without the meltdowns?

 We dealt with a lot of disasters, natural and human.

-Now finally help is coming.
+Now, finally, help is coming.

-Is gonna, you know, make a uh uh a trip, but it's a day late and a dollar short, and it's only done for PR purposes, the very thing he's claiming Trump is doing.
+And it's only done for PR purposes, the very thing he's claiming Trump is doing.

-Um I don't know why they're allowing this to happen.
+I don't know why they're allowing this to happen.

-But I'll tell you if they're having all these train derailments, there needs to be an investigation.
+But I'll tell you, if they're having all these train derailments, there needs to be an investigation.

-Somebody's gonna get killed.
+Somebody's going to get killed.

-Uh we have dead fish and we have dead animals and we have sick people in East Palestine and surrounding areas.
+We have dead fish and we have dead animals and we have sick people in East Palestine and surrounding areas.

 Anyway, good call, Mitch.